AdobeDocs/commerce-merchant-services.en/help/payment-services/fraud-protection.md

 When onboarding with Signifyd you must:

 1. Contact Signifyd to set up a new account.
-1. By default, Signifyd payment methods are [allowlisted](https://github.com/signifyd/magento2/blob/main/docs/RESTRICT-PAYMENTS.md) to ensure Signifyd does not trigger for other payment options it does not currently support.
+1. By default, Signifyd is [allowlisted](https://github.com/signifyd/magento2/blob/main/docs/RESTRICT-PAYMENTS.md) to ensure Signifyd does not trigger for other payment options it does not currently support.
 If you want to ban a particular payment method, you must make changes.
 1. Confirm with Signifyd that PayPal will not reject orders, via the merchant's fraud protection setting in Paypal, that could be approved by Signifyd.
 1. Enable the Signifyd extension to be compatible with [!DNL Payment Services]:
      * When using [!DNL Payment Services] in _Live_ mode, Signifyd must be in Production mode.